New tools to improve performance

 As you can see, the opportunities you’ll get from having Google Search Console installed on your website are second to none.

 It’s a totally free way to track your website’s performance, share data with your team, and monitor the progress of your content in a search engine.
+Integrating your Google Search Console with an SEO dashboard software like Databox sets your business for maximum SEO success.
 Why wouldn’t you add it to your tool stack?